ipfs/js-ipfs/examples/circuit-relaying/README.md

 }
 ```

-We can then grab the resolved multiaddr from the `Addresses` array - `/ip4/127.0.0.1/tcp/4004/ws/ipfs/Qm...`.
-Lets note it down somewhere and move to the next step.
+We can then grab the resolved multiaddr from the `Addresses` array — `/ip4/127.0.0.1/tcp/4004/ws/ipfs/Qm...`.
+Let's note it down somewhere and move to the next step.

 **js ipfs**